dairefinn/ollama-react-frontend/README.md

 ## Setup

 - Install [Ollama](https://github.com/ollama/ollama) to run LLMs locally
-- Install *deepseek-r1* using `ollama run deepseek-r1`, it's the only LLM I've added support for so far
+- Install *deepseek-r1* using `ollama run deepseek-r1`, it's the only LLM I've added support for so far.
+You can use `/bye` to end the conversation
-- Start the ollama server, the best way I've found of doing this is via `ollama run deepseek-r1` and then using `/bye` to close the text prompt but there may be a way to start it in the background
 - Run `npm run dev` to start the React front-end at [http://localhost:5173/](http://localhost:5173/)

+Any API calls will automatically start the model if it's not already running, you just have to make sure that Ollama is running.

 ## Usage